JT-Engineering-Dev/azure-infra-cicd-starter/README.md

 - `terraform/backend.config` stores backend settings (resource group, storage account, container, key).
 - GitHub Actions pass this file to the orchestrator so every runner shares state.
 - Grant your Service Principal **Storage Blob Data Contributor** on the storage account. (`docs/BOOTSTRAP_BACKEND.md` walks through everything.)
+- The workflows export `ARM_CLIENT_ID/SECRET/TENANT_ID/SUBSCRIPTION_ID` from your GitHub secrets so Terraform authenticates the backend with the same Service Principal.
+Keep those four secrets fresh and you’re done.

 Until you create the backend file, workflows fall back to local state (useful for quick experiments, but remote is required for production).